Remote control locomotive: United Kingdom

-One of the earliest remote control locomotives was the GWR Autocoach, which replaced the GWR steam rail motors on both operational cost and maintenance grounds.
+One of the earliest remote control locomotives was the GWR autocoach, which replaced steam rail motors on both operational cost and maintenance grounds.
 When running 'autocoach first', the regulator is operated by a linkage to a rotating shaft running the length of the locomotive, passing below the cab floor.
 This engages (via a telescopic coupling) with another shaft running the full length below the floor of the autocoach.
 This shaft is turned by a second regulator lever in the cab of the autocoach.
 The driver can operate the regulator, brakes and whistle from the far (cab) end of the autocoach; the fireman remains on the locomotive and (in addition to firing) also controls the valve gear settings.
 The driver can also warn of the train's approach using a large mechanical gong, prominently mounted high on the cab end of the autocoach, which is operated by stamping on a pedal on the floor of the cab.
 The driver, guard and fireman communicate with each other by an electric bell system.